 Course Requirements Checklist

-After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in Module/Week 1.
+After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

-Research Project Part 1: Annotated Bibliography
+Research Project: Annotated Bibliography and Outline

-Research Project Part 3: Final Document
+Research Project: Final Document

 The student will work on a 5-page paper in current APA format, complying with the formatting and content instructions.
 The topic of the paper will be selected by the student and will focus on a current issue concerning the use of health informatics in quality management and decision support within the healthcare industry.